 What we have accomplished

-- Kyrgyzstan, Tajikistan, Armenia, Kazakhstan, Serbia, North Macedonia developed DRR policies at national and community level and strengthened their resilience to disaster risks.
+- 15 countries in the region are supported in the formulation of their National Adaptation Plans with the financial assistance from the Green Climate Fund and the EU.
+Kyrgyzstan, Tajikistan, Armenia, Kazakhstan, Serbia, North Macedonia developed Disaster Risk Reduction policies at national and community level and strengthened their resilience to disaster risks.

-- Over 40,000 farmers and shepherds in Turkmenistan adopted efficient on-farm water and land use technologies to improve their resilience to climate-induced water scarcity.
+- Almost 100,000 farmers and shepherds in Turkmenistan and Uzbekistan adopted efficient on-farm water and land use technologies to improve their resilience to climate-induced water scarcity.